-Women who suffer from this condition often say their hair loss follows a similar pattern to a headband.
+Frontal Fibrosing Alopecia, discovered only recently in hair loss terms in 1994, is also known as Scarring Alopecia or Cicatricial Alopecia and has a distinctive clinical pattern of hair loss characterised by progressive recession of the hairline at the front and sides of the scalp.
+Women who suffer from this condition often say their hair loss follows a similar pattern to a symmetrical band.
 It may begin at the ears and then move upwards towards the hairline.
-It tends to be more common in post-menopausal women and can be a very gradual process.
-In certain cases it can also cause the eyebrows to thin.
+It tends to be more common in post-menopausal paler skin women and can be a very gradual process.
+In most case this condition causes the loss of eyebrow hair and can thin eyelashes.

 Scientists believe that Frontal Fibrosing Alopecia is a direct result of the immune system attacking an individual’s hair follicles, which causes inflammation.
 This in turn damages the follicle.
 As the majority of women with FFA have been through the menopause, it is thought that there may be a hormonal link.
-Unfortunately, medics also believe that hair re-growth is more unlikely for FFA sufferers – although some of Lucinda’s clients have reported that anti-malaria tablets can be used to help control further hair loss.
-However, any such course of treatment must always be discussed with your GP.
+Frontal fibrosing alopecia is thought to be a variant of lichen planopilaris.

 Disguising the Effects